gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Reindex-POST-API-gij-self-managed.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        For improved security, we recommend users to upgrade to v4.17.</p>
+        For improved security, we recommend users to upgrade to v4.17.
+        <p style='margin-bottom:-10px'>This section will be removed after <b>January 1, 2024</b>.</p>
     </div>
     </div>
 </div>